reymarcflores3hesoyam/CCM101-Flores_Reymarc/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 AWS

 ### Recommendation
-I would recommend AWS because the company needs infrastructure that can handle customers from different parts of the world.
-AWS provides scalable and highly available services that can support an e-commerce website.
-Resources can also be adjusted when there is an increase in website traffic.
-This can help the company maintain good availability during busy periods.
+I recommend AWS because the company has customers from different parts of the world.
+AWS can handle large amounts of website traffic and can scale when needed.
+This can help keep the e-commerce website available during busy times.

 ### Recommended Services
 - Amazon EC2